clickpulp/ags-modules/docs/inputhandling.md

 ### GUI State (when GUIs are visible)

 * `inputPrimaryButton` → Left mouse click
-* `inputSecondaryButton` → Close inventory or pop GUI from stack
+* `inputSecondaryButton` → Close inventory if it's the top GUI, or pop GUI from stack
 * `inputExamineButton` → Right click (in inventory) or left click
 * `inputInvButton` → Toggle inventory (if not in main menu)
 * `inputSkipOrPauseButton` → Show/hide main menu
 * Other inputs → Move cursor

+**Note**: Secondary button now checks if inventory is the **top GUI** (using `GUIStack.TopGUI`) rather than just checking if it's visible, preventing conflicts with nested GUIs.

 ### Dialog State

 * `inputPrimaryButton` → Left mouse click
 * `inputSecondaryButton` → Left mouse click
 * `inputExamineButton` → Left mouse click
-* `inputUp/inputDown` → Simulate arrow key presses for dialog navigation
+* `inputUp/inputDown` → Simulate arrow key presses for dialog navigation (with per-key debouncing)

+**Per-Key Debouncing**: Each navigation key (up/down) is tracked separately, so you can press up multiple times without the down key interfering, and vice versa.
+This provides responsive dialog navigation while preventing accidental double-inputs.

 ### Blocking Script State (cutscenes, etc.)